Rickshaw Travel

 After a nice breakfast with a great view, you’ll head to Plett, the local name for Plettenberg Bay.
 This charming destination is perfect for those who enjoy long walks on wide sandy beaches.
 Plett also has a good selection of restaurants, and you might want to try one of the beachside fish spots for some fish ‘n chips.
 For the next two nights, you’ll be staying in a charming guesthouse in a great location.
 The rooms are bright and modern, and the hosts are very friendly.
 If you’re lucky, you might catch a glimpse of dolphins or whales from the terrace.

-Day 12 – Snorkeling with seals in the Robberg Nature Reserve
+Day 11 – Boat trip to the seals in the Robberg Nature Reserve

 Enjoy one last breakfast basket on your veranda before loading up the car and starting your journey back to Johannesburg.
 Your diverse trip filled with safaris, bike tours, panoramic views, and swimming with seals has come to an end.
 Totsiens, as they say in Afrikaans.